Md Asaduzzaman Asad

-Md Asaduzzaman Asad (born 2 July 1966) is a Awami League politician and a former Jatiya Sangsad member representing the Rajshahi-3 constituency.
+Md Asaduzzaman Asad (born 2 July 1966) is an Awami League politician and a former Jatiya Sangsad member representing the Rajshahi-3 constituency.

 Career

 Asad was elected to parliament from Rajshahi-3 as an Awami League candidate on 7 January 2024.

-Asad was arrested by Rapid Action Battalion from Baridhara on 6 October after the fall of the Sheikh Hasina led Awami League government.
+Asad was arrested by the Rapid Action Battalion from Baridhara on 6 October after the fall of the Sheikh Hasina-led Awami League government.
 His mother, Saleha Begum, aged 80, died on 2 June 2025, but security concerns prevented his release.
 He was allowed to see her face from a distance at the Rajshahi Central Jail gate.